-In the last academic year, staff have been trained in recognising and raising a concern about a pupil, Specific Literacy Difficulties (Dyslexia), Talk Boost program (Reception and year 1),
+In the last academic year, staff have been trained in recognising and raising a concern about a pupil, supporting children with specific needs and learning difficulties.

 We use specialist staff for Speech and Language therapy, Art Therapy, Occupational therapy, The Pyramid Club and the Beanstalk Reading program.